Combine1234/joycontrolservoros2/README.md

 then how to use

+this u must connect your joystick
-- ros2 run cameratest pub
+- ros2 run senddata publisher
+this not
-- ros2 run cameratest subs
+- ros2 run senddata subscriber

 if have something , u can ask me at "Issues" in this project or IG: i_am_you_have_father